How to Improve Process Run Time with Process Execution Performance Monitoring

 today, for my weekly Knowledge Base article, I'd like to present a nifty little feature of Old World Computing's Jackhammer Extension: Process Execution Performance Monitoring.

 This is extremely useful in scenarios where run time matters, like deployment of web services using RapidMiner Server or Real Time Scoring Agent.
 Especially when building a web application using RapidMiner Server, run time becomes crucial: Whenever your process takes longer than half a second, the users' patience is tested.

 Once you have identified the important bottle necks in your process, you might be able to resolve it by inserting Cache operators, speed up database queries or redesign parts of your process.

-You can find the Jackhammer Extension in the Marketplace
+You can find the Jackhammer Extension in the Marketplace.

 Using the process execution performance monitoring feature is easy:

 Step 1Open an existing process in RapidMiner or design a new one.
 For this example, we have simply used one of the sample processes that come with RapidMiner.
 On the menu, click on “Process”.

 Step 2With the Jackhammer Extension installed, the menu will show “Enable Process Execution Performance monitoring”.
 Enable it.

 Now, run your process.
 In the Results window, you will now get an additional tab labeled “ExampleSet (Process Execution Performance Data).
 Select it to have a look at the data.

 As you can see, the example set contains a row for each operator that has been executed, how many executions there were, the total run time per operator as well as the average run time per operator per execution, in milliseconds.
 This gives you the opportunity to see where you might want to tweak your process to speed up run time or see how changes you made affected process run time.

 Please note that run time can vary over different executions as RapidMiner might free up memory in the background, temporarily suspending process execution.
 So it’s advisable to run it a few times to confirm if an unexpected long run time of an operator is indeed caused by the process logic itself.